Virginia College: Curriculum

-Virginia College offered courses in health care, cosmetology, criminal justice, paralegal, and network engineering (Network engineering courses are not ABET-accredited), as well as several trades (professional training) programs such as truck driving.
+Virginia College offered courses in health care, cosmetology, business, criminal justice, paralegal, and network engineering (Network engineering courses are not ABET-accredited), as well as several trades (professional training) programs such as truck driving.
 Online classes and degrees were also offered.

 Accreditation

 Virginia College was accredited by the Accrediting Council for Independent Colleges and Schools (ACICS).
-When the U.S. Department of Education withdrew recognition from ACICS as a federally-recognized accreditor in September of 2016, Virginia College sought accreditation from the Accrediting Council for Continuing Education and Training (ACCET).
-In March of 2018, Virginia College's proposal for accreditation to ACCET was rejected, as was its subsequent appeal.
+When the U.S. Department of Education withdrew recognition from ACICS as a federally-recognized accreditor in September 2016, Virginia College sought accreditation from the Accrediting Council for Continuing Education and Training (ACCET).
+In March 2018, Virginia College's proposal for accreditation to ACCET was rejected, as was its subsequent appeal.

 Criticism

 In 2012, Virginia College was sued by the Mississippi Center for Justice on behalf of seven students.
 The lawsuit claims that Virginia College misled students about the value of their degrees, and that it specifically targeted misleading advertising to women and minority students.
 The case was remanded to arbitration.

+In 2022, Virginia College was one of 153 institutions included in student loan cancellation due to alleged fraud.
+The class action was brought by a group of more than 200,000 student borrowers, assisted by the Project on Predatory Student Lending, part of the Legal Services Center of Harvard Law School.
+A settlement was approved in August 2022, finding that there was "substantial misconduct by the listed schools, whether credibly alleged or in some instances proven."
+In April 2023, the Supreme Court rejected a challenge to the settlement and allowed the debt cancellation to proceed due to alleged fraud.